victorb/cowpen/readme.md

 * No centralization, which means no one will force you to remove a package.
 * Don't care about politics, just about publishing and reusing other peoples code.
 * Simply how to deal with NodeJS modules in a better way.
+* If you removed a module while being offline, you can easily install it again
+* If the package you're trying to install lives inside your LAN, IPFS will get it from there

 ## Problems cowpen doesn't care about